Intersections on tropical moduli spaces: Intersection theory

 \subsection{Comparison to the ``fan displacement rule''}

 In \cite{FS94} the authors introduce Minkowski weights to describe the Chow cohomology groups of a toric variety combinatorially.
-In particular, they compute the cup-product of these cohomology groups in terms of Minkowski weights.
+Moreover, they compute the cup-product of these cohomology groups in terms of Minkowski weights.
 In this subsection we show explicitly that, when we interpret Minkowski weights as tropical cycles, this cup-product coincides with our product of tropical cycles.
-Another approach to this topic is given in \cite[section 9]{Katz06}
+Another approach to this topic is given in \cite[section 9]{Katz06} and \cite{Ka2}. \\ Let $\Theta$ be a complete fan in a vector space $V = \RR \otimes \Lambda$ of dimension $r$ (in \cite{FS94}, the fan is called $\Delta$ and the lattice is called $N$).
+Let $\Theta^{(k)}$ denote the set of $k$-dimensional cones in $\Theta$ (in \cite{FS94}, the exponent indicates the codimension, i.e. $\Delta^{(k)}$ means $\Theta^{(r-k)}$).